 For policies governing all graduate degrees, see Graduate Policies.

-With the approval of the academic program coordinator, division director and CEHD Office of Student and Academic Affairs, a maximum of 21 credits may be reduced based on a previously-conferred graduate degree.
+With the approval of the academic program coordinator, division director, and CEHD Office of Student and Academic Affairs, a maximum of 17 credits may be transferred into the program from a previously-conferred graduate degree.

 Banner Code: E1-MA-PSYC